 Facts of Blood v.
 Stoneridge

 Saving fossil fuel.
 Who could complain?
 Apparently, the Stoneridge at Fountain Green Homeowners Association, their homeowners’ association.
 The homeowners asked the HOA for permission after the work had already been done.
-The HOA, not surprisingly, denied the request ordered the homeowners to remove the front solar panels without giving any explanation as to why (the rear panels were apparently okay).
+The HOA, not surprisingly, denied the request, ordered the homeowners to remove the front solar panels, not explaining why (the rear panels were apparently okay).
 In turn, the homeowners ignored the demand.
-This lawsuit by the HOA followed.

 This case went to trial.
 There were a lot of pretrial stipulations so it came down to two witnesses at trial: the homeowner and someone from the installation company.
 The homeowner testified that he thought the installation company would deal with the HOA because the other companies that gave him a bid said they would.